-A capacitor is like a small bucket that is able to store electrons.
+A capacitor is like a small bucket that can store electrons.
 To store a 1 in the memory cell, the bucket is filled with electrons.
 To store a 0, it is emptied.
 The problem with the capacitor's bucket is that it has a leak.
 In a matter of a few milliseconds a full bucket becomes empty.
 Therefore, for dynamic memory to work, either the CPU or the memory controller has to come along and recharge all of the capacitors holding a 1 before they discharge.
 To do this, the memory controller reads the memory and then writes it right back.
 This refresh operation happens automatically thousands of times per second.

 The capacitor in a dynamic RAM memory cell is like a leaky bucket.
 It needs to be refreshed periodically or it will discharge to 0.
 This refresh operation is where dynamic RAM gets its name.
 Dynamic RAM has to be dynamically refreshed all of the time or it forgets what it is holding.
-The downside of all of this refreshing is that it takes time and slows down the memory.
+The downside of all this refreshing is that it takes time and slows down the memory.

 In this article, you'll learn all about what RAM is, what kind you should buy and how to install it.
-See the next page to learn more about dynamic RAM and memory cells.